20tab/django-continuous-delivery/README.md

 The `terraform` cli package is required, unless you want to generate a project only locally.
 To install it we suggest to use the official [install guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).

+Should you opt for an S3-like object storage, you must install and launch MinIO Server's `mc` package as outlined in this [install guide](https://min.io/docs/minio/linux/index.html).

 ## 🔑 Credentials (optional)

 ### 🦊 GitLab